7.7 C

 • Storkyrkan (Stockholm Cathedral)—Also known as the Church of St. Nicholas, this historic church is located in Gamla Stan and is renowned for its stunning architecture and significant works of art, including the famous statue of St. George and the Dragon.

-• Stortorget—the oldest square in Stockholm, located in the heart of Gamla Stan.
-It’s surrounded by colourful historic buildings and is a perfect place to enjoy a coffee and absorb the medieval charm.
+• Stortorget is the oldest square in Stockholm, situated in the heart of Gamla Stan.
+It’s surrounded by colorful historic buildings and is a perfect place to enjoy a coffee and absorb the medieval charm.

 • The Riddarholmen Church (Riddarholmskyrkan)—This beautiful medieval church, situated on Riddarholmen Island, serves as the final resting place for many Swedish monarchs.